 What To Do First

-Call Vincent Funeral Services on any of our numbers at any time of day or night.
-We will make immediate arrangements to bring your loved one into our care and make an appointment suitable to you to meet to arrange the funeral.
+Call Vincent Funeral Services on any of our numbers.
+We will make arrangements to bring your loved one into our care and make an appointment suitable to you to meet to arrange the funeral.

 If someone dies at home you should phone the deceased person's general practitioner or regular paliative care nurse who will fill out the necessary paperwork prior to us attending the home.
-After this is arranged we will come to the deceased person's home at any time day or night to transfer them into our care.
+After this is arranged we will come to the deceased person's home to transfer them into our care.

 In the event of a medical practitioner being unable to sign the death certificate, this matter is usually referred to the coroner.
 We liaise with the coroner's office regarding bringing your loved one into our care as soon as possible once the process has been completed.